Building with shadcn/ui is one thing. Knowing what's possible with it is another.

 - Best for: Marketing pages, landing pages, product showcases that need animation

-10. shadcn-admin: Open Source Admin Dashboard
+14. shadcn-admin: Open Source Admin Dashboard

-- Stack: React, shadcn/ui, Tailwind CSS, Vite
+- Stack: Vite, React 19, shadcn/ui, Tailwind CSS, TanStack Router

 - Pricing: Free, MIT licensed